- About Us

 Christie Mac Segars is the Vice President of Domestic Programs for Lifeline Children’s Services.
-She earned a Bachelors from Samford University and a Masters in Social Work from The University of Alabama.
+She earned a Bachelors’s degree from Samford University and a Master’s in Social Work from The University of Alabama.
 She has been the Domestic Director at Lifeline since March of 2013.

 Christie is committed to delivering adoption services from a Biblical and Christian perspective, and she is passionate about taking the gospel to hurting families and the ministry of reconciliation and redemption that exists in the various domestic programs.
 She and her husband Croft have three daughters, Ila, Elizabeth, and Harris.

-Kevin is the Senior Director of Christian Adoptions Services where he has served the last five years.
+Kevin is the Senior Director of Christian Adoptions Services, where he has served for the last five years.
 Prior to CAS, he served for twenty-two years as a pastor in North and South Carolina.
-Kevin received his Bachelors of Science from Gardner-Webb University in 1993 and his Masters of Divinity from Southeastern Baptist Theological Seminary in 1996.
+Kevin received his Bachelor of Science from Gardner-Webb University in 1993 and his Masters of Divinity from Southeastern Baptist Theological Seminary in 1996.

 Robin Stephenson is the Founder and President of Lifetree Adoption Agency, a Christian-based adoption agency located in Dallas, Texas.
 For her, adoption is a ministry calling where she is committed to helping fulfill the dreams of birth parents and adoptive families while carrying out God’s will for our lives.

-Tom Velie is the President of New Beginnings Adoptions where he has been serving since 2002.
+Tom Velie is the President of New Beginnings Adoptions & Family Services, where he has been serving since 2002.
 He earned a Bachelor’s in Social Work from the University of Mississippi and then a Master’s of Social Work from the University of Southern Mississippi.
-Tom became a Master Trainer through the National Council for Adoption’s Infant Adoption Awareness training program, as an adoption agency accreditation evaluator for the Council on Accreditation, and is a member of the National Council for Adoption Hall of Fame.
+Tom served as a Master Trainer through the National Council for Adoption’s Infant Adoption Awareness training program, as an adoption agency accreditation evaluator for the Council on Accreditation, and is a member of the National Council for Adoption Hall of Fame.